raolacharya/know-your-dinosaur/README.md

 # know-your-dinosaur
+This is not an app its deep learning image classification model

 this is a fun deep learning image classification model which i create to differentiate among 14 different types of dinosaur with 70% accuracy.

 type: Theropods-meat eating